However, as there are so many things to see and do along the Sea to Sky highway, you can easily turn this into a two or three-day road trip!

 Are snow tires mandatory on the Sea to Sky Highway?

 The road is generally open year-round but can be difficult to navigate during winter.

 If you plan on driving the Sea to Sky highway between Oct.
 1 and March 31 you will need proper winter tires with at least 3.5 millimeters of tread remaining.
 Also, bring snow chains just in case.

 Where to stay along the Sea to Sky Highway?

 As mentioned at the start of the post, we bought a red GMC Safari van.
-We converted this into a comfortable little camper van and and slept in our car 99% of the nights of our 5 month road trip around Canada and the U.S.A.
+We converted this into a comfortable little camper van and slept in our car 99% of the nights of our 5-month road trip around Canada and the U.S.A.

 Other accommodation options

-If you don’t want to go camping, there are many hostels, hotels and lodges along the Sea to Sky highway.
-I always use Agoda and Booking to find the best deal.
-Alternatively, you can find several listings on Airbnb, most of in Squamish and Whistler.
+If you don’t want to go camping, there are several hostels, hotels, and lodges along the Sea to Sky highway, most accommodation is in Squamish and Whistler.

 Note: we didn’t have any issues find a place to park for the night but this can be challenging in July and August.
 You may want to consider booking ahead during these months!